SPSBuildTeam/BuildTeamTheMusical/brainstorming.md

 [Beasts and Companions]
 - Assassin's teapot
   - Companion alpha is an assassin and likes tea
+  - The beast is named Diversi
+  - It can't fall asleep
     - They decide to not kill the beast and secretly give it tea
+    - The tea helps it go to sleep
     - The beast is happy and no longer a threat
-  - The beast is named Diversi
-  - It can't fall asleep
-    - The tea helps them go to sleep
-- Van der Graaf generator
+- Van de Graaff generator
   - Companion is mad scientist
     - Better at physics than protagonist
   - Beast is giant set of pie tins
     - Hivemind, babies
   - They get blown away
-    - This is part of thir life cycle
+    - This is part of their life cycle
 - Money
   - Companion is overworked and misses physics
     - They convince the protagonist not to go for the money
 - Beast gamma, main villain
-  - Fake Knorniss
+  - Fake Korniss
     - Really Jonsson in JEC
       - Wants to take back school to only engineering
       - Shares flaws with protagonist at the beginning: good at physics, arrogant